 Hanesbrands can't wait 'til it gets its Hanes on you.
 The company designs, makes, and sells bras, hosiery, men's boxers, socks, and other intimate apparel under brand names such as Bali, Champion, barely there, Just My Size, Hanes, L'eggs, Playtex, and Wonderbra.
-Its bras are tops in the US; its underwear, legwear, and activewear units are market leaders, as well.
+Its bras are tops in the US and its underwear, legwear, and activewear units are market leaders as well.
 Hanesbrands also makes basic outerwear, such as T-shirts, and licensed logo apparel for collegiate bookstores, legwear for Donna Karan, and underwear for Polo Ralph Lauren.
-The lineup is sold to wholesalers, major retail chains (Wal-Mart, Target, and Kohl's), and through Hanesbrands' value outlets and Internet site.
-It's buying Maidenform in 2013.
+The lineup is sold to wholesalers, major retail chains (Wal-Mart, Target, and Kohls), and through Hanesbrands' value outlets and Internet site.

 Mergers and Acquisitions

 In 2016 the company acquired leading Australian undergarment company Pacific Brands Limited in a cash deal valued at $800 million.
 The acquisition gave Hanesbrands the top market position in Australia for intimate apparel.
 In addition to its core products, Pacific Brands Limited also operates pillow business Tontine and flooring business Dunlop.
 Hanesbrands intends to divest both businesses.